open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/managing/monitor.html.md

 Greenplum Database includes an optional system monitoring and management database, `gpperfmon`, that administrators can enable.
 The `gpperfmon_install` command-line utility creates the `gpperfmon` database and enables data collection agents that collect and store query and system metrics in the database.
 Administrators can query metrics in the `gpperfmon` database.
 See the documentation for the `gpperfmon` database in the _Greenplum Database Reference Guide_.

-VMware Tanzu Greenplum Command Center, an optional web-based interface, provides cluster status information, graphical administrative tools, real-time query monitoring, and historical cluster and query data.
-Download the Greenplum Command Center package from [VMware Tanzu Network](https://network.pivotal.io/products/pivotal-gpdb) and view the documentation at the [Greenplum Command Center Documentation](http://docs.vmware.com/en/VMware-Tanzu-Greenplum-Command-Center/index.html) web site.
+VMware Greenplum Command Center, an optional web-based interface, provides cluster status information, graphical administrative tools, real-time query monitoring, and historical cluster and query data.
+Download the Greenplum Command Center package from [VMware Tanzu Network](https://network.pivotal.io/products/pivotal-gpdb) and view the documentation at the [Greenplum Command Center Documentation](http://docs.vmware.com/en/VMware-Greenplum-Command-Center/index.html) web site.

 ## <a id="topic3"></a>Monitoring System State